Photon-HDF5/photon-hdf5/docs/phdata.rst

    At the moment, there is no standard way to distinguish between linear and elliptically/circularly polarized excitation.

-2.6 Optional User Data group
+2.6 Optional User Data Group
 ----------------------------

 An unlimited number of user-defined fields are allowed.
 To make sure